jukkagrao/ng.multidateselect/README.md

 Angular MultiDateSelect directive

 With this datepicker you will be able to select several dates from dynamic calendar.
-It's possible to pick up all Mondays, Tuesdays, etc. of a month by clicking on day name.
+It's possible to pick up all Mondays, Tuesdays, etc. of a month by clicking on day name (it currently works with unlimited maxLimit only).

 See example.html